Achievement of Iranian administration beyond expectation: Rouhani

 Another question put to the president was about potential acts of mischief by the International Atomic Energy Agency (IAEA), the UN agency that has been tasked with carrying out the technical specifications of the JCPOA.
 President Rouhani said the country should be very vigilant that such mischief does not occur, both in terms of security issues as well as technicalities.

-The Iranian president also said that the impacts of the removal of sanctions under the JCPOA will not be felt overnight.
+The Iranian president also said that the impacts of the removal of sanction under the JCPOA will not be felt overnight.

-He said the "sapling" that has been planted will take some time to bear fruits, emphasizing, however, that his administration will try to have such impacts come sooner, Press TV reported.
+He said the "sapling" that has been planted will take some time to bear fruits, emphasizing, however, that his administration will try to have such impacts come sooner.

 |Join the GlobalSecurity.org mailing list|